kariemoorman/didactic-diy/reddit/__scripts/reddit_nlp/README.md

 The '__posts' subdirectory is a product of the webscraping task, while the '__aggregated_posts' sudirectory is a product of the text cleaning task.

-For users who want to specify a limited amount of information (i.e., a list of subreddit names, a category subdirectory name, a list of search query terms) and have the script handle the rest (webscraping and text pre-processing), the [scrape_and_clean_reddit_data.py](https://github.com/kariemoorman/didactic-diy/blob/main//reddit/__scripts/reddit_nlp/scrape_and_clean_reddit_data.py) script is for you.
+For users who want to specify a limited amount of information (i.e., a list of subreddit names, a category subdirectory name) and have the script handle the rest (webscraping and text pre-processing), the [scrape_and_clean_reddit_posts.py](https://github.com/kariemoorman/didactic-diy/blob/main//reddit/__scripts/reddit_nlp/scrape_and_clean_reddit_data.py) script is for you.

-For users who want to specify exact information regarding the type of api calls to be made (e.g., api as 'praw' or 'pushshift', post_limit, post_type, before_days) and/or the type of text pre-processing to be conducted (e.g., 'token' or 'lemma', stopword filtering as 'general' or 'prep' or 'full', NER singularization), and have the script handle the rest (webscraping and text pre-processing), the [scrape_and_clean_reddit_data.py](https://github.com/kariemoorman/didactic-diy/blob/main//reddit/__scripts/reddit_nlp/scrape_and_clean_reddit_data.py) script is for you.
+For users who want to specify exact information regarding the type of api calls to be made (e.g., api as 'praw' or 'pushshift', post_limit, post_type, before_days) and/or the type of text pre-processing to be conducted (e.g., 'token' or 'lemma', stopword filtering as 'general' or 'prep' or 'full', NER singularization), and have the script handle the rest (webscraping and text pre-processing), the [scrape_and_clean_reddit_posts.py](https://github.com/kariemoorman/didactic-diy/blob/main//reddit/__scripts/reddit_nlp/scrape_and_clean_reddit_data.py) script is for you.

+For users who want to add a list of search query terms to their extract and transform process, [search_scrape_and_clean_reddit_posts.py](https://github.com/kariemoorman/didactic-diy/blob/main//reddit/__scripts/reddit_nlp/scrape_and_clean_reddit_data.py) script is for you.